 The moral of recycling

-But don’t worry, I forgive you.
-In fact, we’re all guilty of this together.
-It’s a system disease.
-The economic and moral framework we live in is like a software designed so badly it continually damages the computer it is running on.
+But hey, we’re all in this together.
+The socioeconomic framework we participate in is like a software designed so badly it’s continually damaging the computer it is running on.